 HOW MANY SYLLABLES IN THE INEFFABLE NAME OF GOD?

 Fourth, the true pronunciation of the Ineffable Name of God must possess three syllables.
 The second letter, heh, cannot be silent for, in pre-exilic Hebrew, there was no silent heh in the middle of words.
 It always carried a vowel or a half-vowel.
 In fact, the Leningrad Codex not infrequently places cantillation marks over the second heh, which shows that the second consonant was sung.[14]
-Since one cannot sing a silent letter or a half-vowel, the Name must have had had three vowels, of which the last two, which bear cantillation marks, were full and unreduced ḥolam and qamats – that is, and a.
+Since one cannot sing a silent letter or a half-vowel, the Name must have had had three vowels, of which the last two, which bear cantillation marks, were full and unreduced ḥolam and qamats – that is, o and a.

 GESENIUS DIDN’T BELIEVE IT HIMSELF